skyreep/hundred-days-of-code/README.md

 This is a basic to-do list web application built with Python & Flask.
-Upon completion it should allow users to add & remove items to their todo list.
+Upon completion it should allow users to add & remove items from their todo list.

   Today's Accomplishments: